skipperbent/simple-php-router/README.md

 ]);
 ```

-All object inherits from `InputItem` class and will always contain these methods:
+All object implements the `IInputItem` interface and will always contain these methods:

-- `getValue()` - returns the value of the input.
 - `getIndex()` - returns the index/key of the input.
 - `getName()` - returns a human friendly name for the input (company_name will be Company Name etc).
+- `getValue()` - returns the value of the input.

 `InputFile` has the same methods as above along with some other file-specific methods like:
 - `getTmpName()` - get file temporary name.